loopmode/create-electron-app/packages/generator-electron-app/README.md

 #### Add-ons

-All add-ons supported by `electron-webpack` are available as CLI options.
+All add-ons that are supported by `electron-webpack` are or will be available as a question and CLI option.
 For the exact naming of each CLI option, check the `--help`.
-For details about each of the add-ons, check the [official docs](https://webpack.electron.build/add-ons).
+For details about each of the add-ons, check the [electron-webpack documentation](https://webpack.electron.build/add-ons).

 ```
 Usage: